-Credits, 6 sem. hrs.
-The essentials of diagnosis and management of the most common clinical problems seen by primary care practitioners.
-Using an organ systems and life stages approach, clinical information is presented in conjunction with appropriate correlative lectures in emergent and preventive care.
-Patient cases are used in the small group setting to enhance readings and lectures, and students assess standardized patients in a controlled setting.
+Credits, 7 sem. hrs.
+This is the 1st of a multi-semester course that focuses on the essentials of diagnosis and management of the most common clinical problems seen by primary care practitioners.
+Using an organ systems and life stages approach, clinical information is presented in conjunction with appropriate correlative lectures in emerging treatment and preventive care.
+Patient cases are used in the small group setting to enhance readings and lectures.
 This is a core course around which most other courses are organized.